 The Bullet Journal system is fully customizable, which means that you can create in it any spreads you want.
 It also means you have to do your research on how you want to plan your future.
 This really had a strong impact on me, since I’ve learned about different techniques, such as Level 10 Life for example.
 And already having a Bullet Journal to plan it out meant I could start implementing it right away!

-Right now, exactly a year after I started using Bullet Journal, I’m on my way to become a full-time blogger, I have a popular Instagram account and I have plenty of other little projects at work..
+Right now, exactly a year after I started using Bullet Journal, I’m on my way to become a full-time blogger, I have a popular Instagram account, a growing YouTube Channel and I have plenty of other little projects at work.
 I found my passion, I know where I go in life and I wake up every morning happy with the life I’m building.

 My Every Day Has A Meaning

 When you know what you want in life, you wake up every morning thinking “what can I do today to get one step closer to my goals”.
 That’s what planning with Bullet Journal did for me.